Office of Patient and Community Education (OPACE)

 The Patient Advocacy Program provides opportunities for cancer survivors and caregivers to become engaged across the cancer care setting.
 Through a variety of volunteer roles, advocates contribute their unique experiences, perspectives and skills to programs, committees, and events at VICC and in the community.

-Cancer Survivors and caregivers provide a unique perspective and play an important role in helping researchers bring the best science to those affected by cancer.
-The Cancer Center's Research Advocacy program provides opportunities for advocates to participate and contribute to the research process and outcomes for future patients.
+Cancer survivors and caregivers provide a unique perspective and play an important role in helping researchers bring the best science to those affected by cancer.
+The VICC Research Advocacy program provides opportunities for advocates to participate and contribute to the research process and outcomes for future patients.
+For more information about the research advocacy program, please call 615-936-1072 or visit www.vicc.org/advocacy.

 The Hope Connection

 The Hope Connection connects patients and their families with trained volunteers who have personally experienced the challenges and complex issues of a cancer diagnosis.
 Volunteers are available to listen, talk, and offer support at any time before, during, and after cancer treatment.
-Learn more about Hope Connection.
+To learn more visit Hope Connection or call 615-936-8501.

-To ensure the views and needs of cancer patients are represented, Vanderbilt-Ingram offers opportunities for advocates to serve as members of committees, councils, initiatives, etc. that work to improve the experiences of those facing a cancer diagnosis, treatment and survivorship.
+To ensure the views and needs of cancer patients are represented, VICC offers opportunities for advocates to serve as members of committees, councils, initiatives, etc. that work to improve the experiences of those facing a cancer diagnosis, treatment and survivorship.
+For more information please call 615-936-1072.

 OPACE plans, implements and evaluates numerous community education programs each year.
 In an effort to share expertise and leverage resources, programs are planned in partnership with community, state and national cancer-related organizations.
 Prevention, early detection and risk reduction programming priorities are focused on high risk populations and areas with highest cancer incidence and mortality rates throughout Tennessee.